natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/PBY-5A%20Catalina%20(USSR).md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the aircraft, the features of using aircraft in a team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view, but instead, give the reader food for thought.
 Examine the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->
-Climb off to the side immediately, and attempt to avoid all contact with enemy aircraft for as long as possible.
+Climb off to the side immediately and attempt to avoid all contact with enemy aircraft for as long as possible.
 The large bomb load will allow you to take care of bases easily, but the fact that this is a flying boat will prevent you from defending yourself in all directions.
 Never forget this aspect of the Catalina: It's defenceless against attacks from below.

 ====Specific enemies worth noting====
 <!--Some concerning vehicles to worry about if playing this plane. (i.e. Japanese fighters will out turn you)-->
 Any vehicle with a 12.7 mm guns or higher or anything with a majority tracer filled belt.
-The 50 cals can easily disable your very much exposed engines and control surfaces, and tracer belts quickly ignite the exposed fuel tanks.
+The .50 cals can easily disable your very much exposed engines and control surfaces, and tracer belts quickly ignite the exposed fuel tanks.

 ====Counter-tactics====
 <!--What to expect, if it would be in command of the enemy and how to counter it. (i.e. They will most likely BnZ, etc.)-->